-Kyle is the General Manager with Great White Bear Tours.
+Kyle is the President with Great White Bear Tours.
 He is the middle son to owners Don and Marilyn, with an extensive background in conservation.
 His knowledge of the community and landscape is an invaluable asset for Great White Bear Tours.
 Dorota’s passion for photography has brought an intimate glimpse and documentation of Churchill and the experience of a Great White Bear journey.

 If we are to speak to the resiliency of Great White Bear Tours, it is important to point out that there is truly no aspect of the company that the Walkoski’s do not have a hand in.
 They continue to work hard, investing long hours, conceiving of new ideas, and ensuring that their company is excellent in every way.
 Pride in workmanship, attention to detail, and consistent reinvestment into their infrastructure and this community is vital to their success.
 The custom designed and built equipment is constructed to last.
 The company has a team of the most dedicated and professional drivers and guides, who have been with the company for years, while facilities and operating procedures have been developed and refined for the past 30 years.